 - Assistive technology.

-The R&I team works closely with staff and customers as well as working collaboratively on projects with colleagues from local, national and international organisations and universities.
+Our Research & Intelligence relies on working closely with staff and customers as well as collaborative working on projects with colleagues from local, national and international organisations and universities.
 This includes hosting and jointly supervising university student MSc Projects.

 ACROSSING: Advanced Technologies and Platform for Smarter assisted Living (2016-2018)